What Are Whales Doing With Walt Disney - Benzinga

 What The Experts Say On Walt Disney:

-- Truist Securities has decided to maintain their Buy rating on Walt Disney, which currently sits at a price target of $160.
+- JP Morgan has decided to maintain their Overweight rating on Walt Disney, which currently sits at a price target of $175.

+- Rosenblatt downgraded its action to Buy with a price target of $177

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.